sidekiq-scheduler/sidekiq-scheduler/README.md

 work queue for the given job.
 It will then be processed as soon as a worker is available (just like any other Sidekiq job).

+The `5.days` syntax will only work if you are using ActiveSupport (Rails).
+If you are not using Rails, just provide `perform_in` with the number of seconds.

 NOTE: The job does not fire **exactly** at the time supplied.
 Rather, once that time is in the past, the job moves from the delayed queue to the actual work queue and will be completed as workers are free to process it.